 - To vote in Kansas, you will need to present a valid photo ID, such as a Driver’s License.
 If you do not have one, you may use another form of photo ID, check for alternatives here: www.gotvoterid.com

 Make sure you're registered to vote, and it's up to date

 - Make sure your address is correct.
 If it is not, you will need to re-register at ksvotes.org, or vote with a provisional ballot on election day.

-- Write down what Kansas legislative districts you are in, KS Representative, KS Senate, and US Congressional districts
+- Write down any information you might need, like what Kansas legislative districts you are in, KS Representative, KS Senate, and US Congressional districts, etc.

-- Write down your polling location (polling locations change)
+- Write down your polling location (because polling locations change)